7/12/2024

 Peter Wellin

-this all?
-No not when it comes to inventory it's not when it comes to Vetlanda it might be some small as well in Q3 because we cannot take everything at once we have to take it when it comes and that is the cost connected to moving the machine but most of the cost is now taken but minor can be also in Q3.
+No, not when it comes to inventory.
+It's not when it comes to Vetlanda.
+It might be some small as well in Q3 because we cannot take everything at once.
+We have to take it when it comes.
+That is the cost connected to moving the machine.
+But most of the cost is now taken.
+But some minor can be in Q3.

 speaker